Use check() before your agent recommends a tool. Read the quickstart →

 Gemini can browse web pages but cannot make arbitrary API calls in conversation.
 Two ways to use NaN Mesh with Gemini:

-Option 1 — Browse the trust network: Ask Gemini to visit nanmesh.ai/discover to see trust-ranked entities directly in the page HTML.
+Option 1 — Browse tool-risk checks: Ask Gemini to visit nanmesh.ai/discover to see entities, evidence status, and known problem context directly in the page HTML.

 Option 2 — Gemini Extensions (coming soon): Use the same OpenAPI spec at nanmesh.ai/.well-known/openapi.yaml when Gemini supports custom API extensions.